Sign In Register

 Healthcare Facilities44

-Savonburg has an average annual temperature of 56°F (13°C).
+Savonburg enjoys a temperate climate with an average annual temperature of 56°F (13°C).
 Winters average 32°F in January while summers reach 79°F in July.
-Annual precipitation is 44.7 inches.
-The area enjoys 305 sunny days per year.
+The area gets 305 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 44.7 inches.
+The area receives 9.7 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,042 feet.

 Temperature